Lakemonsters2635/training/ArmPositionTutorial.md

 Lastly, in ```isFinished()``` call the ```areWeThereYet()``` method that was created to end the command when the arm reaches the current position

 ### Bind ```MoveArmToPoseCommand``` to a button
-In RobotContainer, create a button for the IntakeCommand.
+In RobotContainer, make an instance of the subsystem, make an instance of the command, and create a button for the IntakeCommand.
 ```java
     Trigger armButton = new JoystickButton(rightJoystick, Constants.ARM_BUTTON);
 ```